Working as a Drafting Technologist / Technician [NOC 2253]

 Types of Employers

-Drafting technologists and technicians are employed by architect firms, engineer firms, consulting and construction, utility, resource, and manufacturing companies, all levels of government, and by a wide range of other establishments.
+Drafting technologists and technicians are employed by architect firms, engineering firms, consulting and construction, utility, resource, and manufacturing companies, all levels of government, and by a wide range of other establishments.

-In BC, the average annual salary for drafting technologists and technicians is between $44,000 and $53,000.
-Drafters in senior and management positions can earn over $75,000 a year.
+In BC, the annual median salary for drafting technologists and technicians is $56,160 or $28.85/per hour.
+Drafters in senior and management positions can earn as much as $100,000 a year in some Canadian locations.

 In addition to a salary, drafters employed on a full-time usually receive benefits such as health and dental coverage, paid vacations, and paid sick days.
 Some may also receive contributions to retirement income plans.